MasoudBimar/Angular-Step-By-Step/src/app/10-component-lifecycles/README.md

 - No DOM access.
 - Inputs are not set yet.

+> [!CATUON]
+> If you try to access input properties in the constructor, they will be undefined.

 ```ts
 import { Component } from "@angular/core";
 import { UsersService } from "./users.service";